-1. Bearer channel.
-Channels provide a two-speed transfer of information that is transmitted or sent to the user interface.
+- Bearer channel.
+Channels provide a two-speed transfer of information that is transmitted or sent to the user interface

-2. Supports ISDN D-channel.
-Work in a bilateral transfer of information via the D-channel port ISDN (signaling data transmitted in batch mode and data mode data transmission)
+- Supports ISDN D-channel.
+Work in a bilateral transfer of information via the D-channel port ISDN (signalling data transmitted in batch mode and data mode data transmission)

-3. Supports PSTN signaling.
-Responsible for two-way transfer of signaling port PSTN
+- Supports PSTN signaling.
+Responsible for two-way transfer of signalling port PSTN

-4. Manages ports.
-Responsible for two-way transfer via the control and management information that is associated with locking and unlocking individual user ports ISDN and PSTN, as well as with a number of features that are specific to the port ISDN (activate / deactivate access, display errors, the control characteristics of the work: flow control signaling)
+- Manages ports.
+Responsible for two-way transfer via the control and management information that is associated with locking and unlocking individual user ports ISDN and PSTN, as well as with a number of features that are specific to the port ISDN (activate / deactivate access, display errors, the control characteristics of the work: flow control signalling)

-5. General Management.
-Reconfiguration interface, temporary blocking of individual channels D-port ISDN under overload conditions, restart the protocol PSTN and consistency check on both sides interface V5.
+- General Management.
+Reconfiguration interface, temporary blocking of individual channels D-port ISDN under overload conditions, restart the protocol PSTN and consistency check on both sides interface V5

-6. Assign timeslots PCM-paths for the bearers to users to ensure the load concentration.
+- Assign timeslots PCM-paths for the bearers to users to ensure the load concentration

-7. Security features proprietary information.
-Allows you to switch the logical signaling channels and management reserve physical channels when failure is detected PCM-paths, and control protocol errors and restart the numbering means of communications;
+- Security features proprietary information.
+Allows you to switch the logical signalling channels and management reserve physical channels when failure is detected PCM-paths, and control protocol errors and restart the numbering means of communications

 Solutions based on V5.2